-The result of this bill is hugely increased flexibility for both operators and bettors, as single bets make up a sizable portion of gambling activity and are some of the simplest to both place and offer.
+C-218 allows players to make single bets, rather than the previously allowed combination-only betting, this adds increased flexibility and opportunity for both operators and bettors, as single bets make up a sizeable portion of gambling activity and are some of the simplest to both place and offer.

-The aim of iGaming Ontario is to enter into agreements with operators, allowing them to offer online gaming experiences to residents of Ontario, so long as they are compliant with the new legal code and provincial law.
-One of the four iGO and AGCO’s market objectives is Consumer protection quoted on IGO website are 3 bullet points:
+The aim of iGaming Ontario is to enter into agreements with operators, allowing them to offer online gaming experiences to residents of Ontario, as long as they are compliant with the new legal code and provincial law.
+One of the four iGO and AGCO’s market objectives is consumer protection, which is defined on iGO’s website as the following: